 Unemployment registration is open to former Arkansas residents who are currently living in other states.
 If you intend to live in another state and still seek benefits in Arkansas, but you do not know where to register for unemployment benefits in AR, you can file an “interstate claim” on the EZARC website.

 If you have held other jobs that were not in the state, wages from those jobs will not be included or factored into your first unemployment check.
 After receiving this first check, applicants must inform their local office about any previously held out-of-state jobs.
 This will ensure that they receive a fair and reasonable monetary determination.

 When filing an unemployment claim with the state of Arkansas, it is important to remain honest.
 The state Department of Worker Services reviews claims periodically, and if any discrepancies or unusual information is found, the petitioner will be required to verify it.

 Items Required to Apply for Unemployment Benefits by Phone in Arkansas

-Unemployed workers may also complete an unemployment EDD application over the phone by calling the Department of Workforce Services.
-Arkansas offices are open from 6 a.m. to 6 p.m., and unemployed individuals can choose to file in English or Spanish.
+Unemployed workers may also complete an unemployment application over the phone by calling the Department of Workforce Services.
+Unemployed individuals can choose to file in English or Spanish.

 - Social Security Number

-• Previous gross income amount
+- The previous gross income amount

 - PIN number (chosen by the applicant)